 St. Robert’s welcomes all students wishing to study post-16.
 We offer breadth and clear progression in our academic and vocational courses.

 It is most important to stress that the greatest care must be taken when Sixth Form courses are chosen as students should be aware that this may limit career opportunities later on.
-For instance, it is essential that a student thinking about Medicine as a career should study Chemistry at A level and it is almost obligatory for anyone wishing to study any branch of Engineering at degree level to have passes in Mathematics and/or Physics.

 Entry to examinations will depend on a student’s attendance, attainment, application and performance throughout the duration of the course.
 Students who fail to match any of the criteria for automatic entry may be allowed to pay to enter as external candidates.